 My approach to Journal Therapy when working with individual clients is simple.
 I assign writing prompts — all optional — based on whatever material is covered in a given talk therapy session.
 Clients then complete these journaling exercises as “homework” between sessions.
 In most cases I don’t actually read what clients write, because people tend to edit themselves too much when there’s an audience — even an audience of one.
 The next time we meet, we might explore their experience of journaling and what they learned from it.
 Or we might not!
 The content of a particular session always depends on what feels most relevant for the client on that day.

-On a regular, rotating basis, I host journal therapy workshops that use the Journal Ladder to facilitate self-discovery and social connection.
+Every now and then, I host journal therapy workshops that use the Journal Ladder to facilitate self-discovery and social connection.
 The Journal Ladder, created by Kay Adams of the Therapeutic Writing Institute, starts with very structured, time-limited “writes” and ends with longer, deeper-reaching free writes.
 Its prompts progress from information-based, to insight-driven, to purely intuitive.

 Given the personal nature of journal therapy, these workshops will abide by the rules common to any kind of therapy group.
 Everything shared in the group will be confidential.
 Emotions of all kinds, expressed authentically and respectfully, will be welcomed and encouraged.